andrew/nesbitt.io/_posts/2025-12-24-package-managers-keep-using-git-as-a-database.md

 The problem was worst in CI.
 Stateless environments would download the full index, use a tiny fraction of it, and throw it away.
 Every build, every time.

 [RFC 2789](https://rust-lang.github.io/rfcs/2789-sparse-index.html) introduced a sparse HTTP protocol.
 Instead of cloning the whole index, Cargo now fetches files directly over HTTPS, downloading only the metadata for dependencies your project actually uses.
+(This is the "[full index replication vs on-demand queries](/2025/12/05/package-manager-tradeoffs.html)" tradeoff in action.)
 By April 2025, 99% of crates.io requests came from Cargo versions where sparse is the default.
 The git index still exists, still growing by thousands of commits per day, but most users never touch it.

 ## Homebrew